JamesCalleja/orbital_witness/README.md

 # Orbital Witness DevOps Interview Test

+## Solution

+I have set up a git hub actions CI pipeline that will build 3 images on commit to main to this repo and push them to docker hub.
+End users can stand up a local environment by using the docker compose file by running 'docker commpose up'

+The application can be hit by running 'http --form post http://localhost/token     username=alice password=password'

 ## Background

 Orbital Witness is a building a document ordering and processing system using software-oriented architecture principles.